Clark Gable: 1930–1935: Early success

 Next, Gable starred with Jean Harlow in the romantic comedy-drama Red Dust (1932) set on a rubber plantation in Indochina.
 Gable portrayed a plantation manager involved with Harlow's wisecracking prostitute; however, upon her arrival, Gable's character started to pursue Mary Astor's prim, classy newlywed.
 While some critics thought Harlow stole the show, many agreed that Gable was a natural screen partner.

 Gable's "unshaven love-making" with braless Jean Harlow in Red Dust made him MGM's most important romantic leading man.
 With Gable established as a star, MGM positioned him in the same manner as Harlow for Myrna Loy, a previously lesser billed actor in Night Flight, moving Loy to a costar role in Men in White, a movie filmed in 1933, though delayed in release due to pre-Code Legion of Decency cuts until 1934.
 The relationship of a doctor (Gable) and nurse (Elizabeth Allan) implied intimacy with a resulting complication of pregnancy, a sensitive issue and new image for Gable.

 Gable and Harlow were then teamed in Hold Your Man (1933), China Seas (1935), in which the pair were billed above Wallace Beery, and Wife vs. Secretary (1936) with Myrna Loy costarring and supported by newcomer James Stewart.
 A popular combination on-screen and off, Gable and Harlow made six films together in five years.
 Their final film together was Saratoga (1937), a bigger hit than their previous collaborations.
 Harlow died during its production.
 The film was ninety percent completed, and the remaining scenes were filmed with long shots or the use of doubles like Mary Dees; Gable said he felt as if he were "in the arms of a ghost".

-In 1934, MGM did not have a project ready for Gable that he was interested in, paying him $2,000 a week under his contract to do nothing.
-Studio head Louis B. Mayer lent him to Columbia for $2,500 per week, making a $500 per week profit.
-Gable was not Capra's first choice to play the lead role of newspaper reporter Peter Warne in the romantic comedy It Happened One Night (1934) opposite Claudette Colbert playing a spoiled heiress, but Columbia wanted him and had paid handsomely for it.
-Robert Montgomery was originally offered the role but said he declined, feeling the script was poor.